iamsatishsharma/Great-online-learning-resources/README.md

 # Great-online-learning-resources
 Great list of resources on mobile developemnt, cross platform development, front end development, backend development, developer blogs, JavaScript ... etc.

+# Follow and give a start :star:
+Please give this project a star if you find it useful or are using it to learn or begin your solution.
+Thanks!

 ## Table of Contents